- Booster Gold

 The location of this battle is unspecified,

 though it is assumed to be Phoenix, Arizona.
 Booster Gold, Volume 2, #40 makes it clear that this battle is intended to take place in Metropolis.
-Within the DCU, the international SunDollers Coffee franchise is spelled with an "e," not an "a," except in the cities where franchises mysteriously appeared following the Infinite Crisis (as revealed online by The Daily Planet [see 52: The Website for details]).
+Within the DCU, the international SunDollers Coffee franchise is spelled with an "e," not an "a," except in the cities where franchises mysteriously appeared following the Infinite Crisis (as revealed online by The Daily Planet [on DC's now-defunct 52: The Website]).
 These cities are Gotham City, Metropolis, Miami, New York, Phoenix, and Star City.

 Page 3, panel 2

 Skeets is very concerned by Booster's use of the word "damned," a mild profanity that may be objectionable to Booster's audience.
 Some linguists may argue that in this particular instance Skeets misuses the word "expletives" as an euphemism for the word "profanity," since in this case Booster has used the word as neither an exclamation nor an empty adjective (though Booster had clearly done so in earlier panels).